Dampak Cytomegalovirus (CMV) Kongenital pada Pendengaran Anak di Indonesia

 Take Action

-After your child has been diagnosed with CMV and you suspect your child has hearing loss, you can schedule a hearing evaluation at a trusted diagnostic center.
+Once your child is diagnosed with CMV and you suspect hearing loss, schedule a hearing evaluation at a trusted diagnostic center.

 SOUNDLIFE Hearing Center provides accurate diagnosis and early support for children with hearing loss.
 Early identification allows for timely intervention, which can significantly improve speech, language, and social development outcomes.